amanhsharma/cryptonite_taskhphase_Aman/Processes_and_Jobs.md

 # Processes and Jobs

 ### Listing Processes
 In this challenge, we learnt `ps` command.
 This commands lists the processes running in the terminal.
-There are two ways to specify the argument: `ps-ef` and `ps-aux`
+There are two ways to specify the argument: `ps -ef` and `ps -aux`
 ```
 hacker@processes~listing-processes:~$ ps -ef
 UID          PID    PPID  C STIME TTY          TIME CMD